Peyton Place (film): Accolades

 The film received nine Academy Award nominations and no wins, tying a record set by The Little Foxes.
 This was later surpassed by The Turning Point and The Color Purple, both of which received 11 nominations and no wins.

 Home media

 20th Century Fox Home Entertainment released Peyton Place on DVD in 2004, featuring an audio commentary by Terry Moore and Russ Tamblyn, an AMC-produced documentary on the film, and vintage newsreel footage.
 The film had its debut on Blu-ray in 2017 by Twilight Time, in an edition limited to 3,000 copies.
 The Blu-ray repurposes the bonus materials from the 20th Century Fox DVD, and adds a new commentary by filmmaker and historian Willard Carroll.

+Sequels, spin-offs, and legacy

+Peyton Place was followed up with a movie sequel, Return to Peyton Place in 1961, then a TV series in 1964.
+A follow-up TV series, Return to Peyton Place, was broadcast in 1972 but this was a follow-up to the earlier TV series and only loosely connected to the two movies.

+Both the film and the series were significant sources of inspiration for David Lynch and Mark Frost's Twin Peaks, which first aired in 1990.
+The series has been widely acclaimed and is often listed among the greatest television series of all time.